A picture containing logo

 A picture containing text, book, person, posing

 Description automatically generatedEssay: “August Bebel as Pétroleuse, Vesuvius, Moses: Political Iconographies of Celebrity,” presented at the conference “Work, Class, and Social Democracy in the Global Age of August Bebel (1840-1913),” Toronto, May 2023.
+Unpublished.

 In this essay I explore graphical depictions of the socialist leader August Bebel in the Social Democratic and middle-class satirical magazines of his age.
 Exploring the grammar of visual communication through satirical caricatures, I ask what, if anything, they might tell us about Bebel, his party, and the emergence of mass politics, mass culture, and the mass media in Germany before 1914.
 In an age of media politicians and “ocular democracy,” was the “voice of the people” expressed in part through the “eyes of the people”?
 By considering the way Bebel’s image was deployed and understood by artists, writers, and readers of these magazines, and by his fellow politicians, I follow the lead of Lucy Riall, whose biography of Giuseppe Garibaldi illustrated how political celebrity can be manufactured and manipulated—with and without the active participation of the celebrant.
 (Image: August Bebel caricatured in the Humoristische Blätter (Vienna), 1877.
 Source: Ilse Fischer and Werner Krause, eds, August Bebel 1840-1913 (Cologne, 1988), 58.)